scotthibbs/FDLog_Enhanced/README.md

 Release Log for FDLog and FDLog_Enhanced
 We have added 99 enhancements to the original FDLog so far.

-This release log has the present back to the beginning of FDLog in 1984.

 Scott Hibbs at gmail.com (email ideas for enhancements/bugs)

 To Do and Ideas: